M-Gwaza/OpenMRS-to-OHDSI/README.md

 7. **Rabbit-in-a-Hat**: A visual tool that assists in designing the ETL process.
 It lets users visually map source data fields to the OMOP CDM structure, making data transformation easier.

-3. OMOP CDM

-The OMOP Common Data Model (CDM) is a way of organizing health data in a standard format so that different organizations can easily share and analyze it.
-It helps make sure that data from different sources—like hospitals, clinics, or research studies—can be understood and used in the same way, no matter where it comes from.

-To read more about it, visit the [LINK]()
 ## Study Questions
 1. What is the structure and format of the source data being the OpenMRS and the residing HIV Patients data?
 2. What is the structure of the data destination, that is, the OMOP Common Data Model?